waseda-awade/aiawe/documents/manual/how-to-start-the-awe-server.md

-# How to start the AWE server
+# How to start the AiAWE server

 ## 0. Go to the `awe-system-ui` directory